Justice Department to review police response to Uvalde school shooting – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Priscilla Alvarez, Eric Levenson, Virginia Langmaid, Shimon Prokupecz, Nora Neus, Kevin Liptak, Arlette Saenz and Devan Cole contributed to this report.
+CNN’s Priscilla Alvarez, Whitney Wild, Eric Levenson, Virginia Langmaid, Shimon Prokupecz, Nora Neus, Kevin Liptak, Arlette Saenz and Devan Cole contributed to this report.

 Comments

-Note: This story has been updated with additional reporting and developments.